Hinduism in the Republic of Ireland: Profession and Social class

 Just over half (50.6%) of Hindus at work were in the broad occupational category 'professional'.
 Of all Hindus workers 15.0 per cent were programmers and software development professionals.
 Hindus (18.4%) were more concentrated in the higher social classes than the general population(8.1%) while 40.5 per cent lived in households classified to the managerial or technical class.
 Fewer relative numbers were found in the skilled manual, semi-skilled and unskilled occupations than for the general population (16.1% and 28.2% respectively).

 Nationality and ethnicity

 In all 41.7 per cent of Hindus were of Indian nationality.
 This was followed very closely by Irish (41.6%), Mauritian (6.9%) and Nepalese (3.0%).
 Of the Hindus with Irish nationality (5,676 persons), 35.1 per cent were born in Ireland.

 The census results show that 79.5 per cent of Hindus declared themselves to be of Asian (other than Chinese) ethnicity, compared with 80.4 per cent in 2011.

 Hindu temples

-The following is a list of known Hindu temples in the Republic of Ireland.
+The following is a list of known Hindu temples in Ireland.